 I wanted to fill my pocket full and bring all I could home.

 But, I did start working on replicating it as soon as I got home!

-1. I used solid vegetable shortening instead of butter in these Blueberry Biscuits.
-I tested it with both, but they were lest dense using shortening.
+butterin these Blueberry Biscuits.
+I tested it with both, but they were less dense using shortening.
 Also, I prefer buttermilk to whole milk.
 Buttermilk always gives breads and cakes a very tender texture.

-2. I have used both fresh and frozen blueberries in this recipe.
-There is no big difference and usually frozen berries are so much cheaper than fresh.
-My mom, however, shared her bounty and go got these beauties for free!
-Score!
+- I have used both fresh and frozen blueberries in this recipe.
+Usually, frozen berries are cheaper than fresh.

 - 2 cup all-purpose flour